Pedalbox

 6kN reaction force case on brake pedal mounts: 4.17 FoS

-As per Formula SAE rules, the pedalbox should be able to withstand a braking force of 2kN.
+As per Formula SAE rules, the pedalbox should withstand a braking force of 2kN.
 Following a pedal ratio of 5:1, this resulted in a 10kN force we had to design the master cylinder mounting block around, as well as a 12kN reaction force at the pedal pivot (6kN on each pedal mount).
+The FEA cases above show how we simulated these forces on shaft mounts, master cylinder mounts, and the entire 'frame' of the pedalbox, clearing our design for manufacturing.